 You may be stuck scratching your head (and legs!), wondering how fleas have invaded your home.
 How exactly do fleas hitch a ride on your pets?
 Do fleas fly indoors or around outside?

 As your pets roam around outdoors, fleas can quickly attach themselves and begin feeding.
 Fleas thrive outdoors in unkempt grassy areas, but they can infest even the most meticulously mowed lawn.
+As wild animals, the dog next door, or even the roaming neighborhood cat walks through your yard, they can introduce these pests to your property.
+Once your pooch or kitten settles outside for their afternoon nap in the shade, fleas flock to their location looking for a bite.

 Fleas typically stick to their hosts for better food access, but you can often find them inhabiting other areas.
 These pests can hide within your bedding, carpets, rugs, and furniture to continue to breed.